ENCCS/practical-machine-learning/content/00-software-setup.md

 :::

-## Validate programming environment
+### Validate programming environment

-Once the programming environment is fully set up, open a new terminal (just as you should do each time before running code examples), activate the programming environment, and launch JupyterLab by running the command below.
+Once the programming environment is fully set up, open a new **Anaconda Prompt terminal** (just as you should do each time before running code examples), activate the programming environment, and launch JupyterLab by running the command below:
 ```console
 $ conda activate practical_machine_learning